Montiey/SyringePump/README.md

 Interface:
 Plaintext is written to a file and loaded via SD card by the microcontroller.
 3 buttons are used to manually control the pump and / or execute the commands from disk.

+Workflow:
+-Set the ID parameter to match the syringe in use -Flash firmware
+-Save commands to SD card
+-Power on, jog to position with buttons
+-Start routine

 Setup:
 The project is built using Atom / PlatformIO.
 If compiled with the stock Arduino IDE, some libraries may have to be manually included.
 Download the source, and open Pump.ino in PlatformIO.
 Several #define statements control the pump's behavior.